ZhengOwen888/Learn-CPP/01-cpp_basics/cpp_basics.md

 ## std::endl and \n

 std::endl is a iostream manipulator meaning it manipulates or changes the way\
-the iostream displays data.
-For one it adds a new line to the buffer and force\
+the iostream displays or takes in data.
+For one it adds a new line to the buffer\
-flush everything in the buffer to the destination which is the console.
-This\
+and force flush everything in the buffer to the destination which is the console.
-is a very slow process if you use std::end after every new line.\
+This is a very slow process if you use std::end after every new line.\

 Instead you should use \n, which is a representation of unicode character for newline.
 Let the program automatically flush instead.